sirius-cc-wu/mcp-mdspec/README.md

 1.  **Install project dependencies:**

     This project uses `uv` for dependency management.
-Running the command below will install all dependencies listed in `pyproject.toml`.
+Running the command below will install all dependencies listed in `pyproject.toml` and create a command-line script to run the server.

     ```bash
     uv pip install .